How to use window light 3 ways for very different looks

 Distance from the window affects contrast

-Just like photographing outside, you also have to decide between two distinctly different types of light indoors:
+Just like photographing outside, indoors you also have to decide between two distinctly different types of light: direct light and indirect light.

 Direct light